 [Section 3C inserted by No. 57 of 2010 s.
 125.]

 3D.
-Acts or omissions that occurred before the commencement day
+Acts or omissions that occurred before commencement day

 (1) This Act continues to apply on and after the commencement day (as defined in section 3C(1)) in relation to acts or omissions that occurred before the commencement day.